Read the descriptions carefully to determine which fees may apply to you.

 |Golden Eagle Pep Band||$3.00|

-If you are 1) admitted to a degree program, and 2) registered for six or more credits per semester (or three or more credits during summer term) that count towards the automatic assessment of the Student Services Fee, you are required by the University of Minnesota to have health plan coverage.
+If you are 1) admitted to a degree program, and 2) registered for 6 or more credits per semester (or 3 or more credits during summer term) that count toward the automatic assessment of the Student Services Fee, you are required by the University of Minnesota to have health plan coverage.
 If you meet both of these criteria you will be automatically enrolled in the University-sponsored Student Health Benefit Plan.